fbpx

 • 1 tablespoon of water if required.

-Watch the technique for mixing and forming nine unique shapes.
+Watch the pasta-making technique for making unique shapes.
 Make a well in the flour, and mix the eggs, oil, and salt into the middle.
 Continue combining with your hands.
 Pasta dough is rather forgiving—add some flour if it’s sticky, add some water if it’s dry.
 Trust your instinct.
 Your dough should be firm, yet pliable.
 Once it’s uniform and smooth, wrap in plastic wrap and let rest for 30 minutes.
 Then it’s time to shape!
 You can let your pasta dry before you cook it or you can cook it right away.

 Buon Appetito!